Louisa Beaufort

-Louisa Catherine Beaufort (1781–1863) was an Irish antiquarian, author and artist.
+Louisa Catherine Beaufort (1781–1863) was an Irish antiquarian, writer and artist.

 Family

 Tower of Donoughmore, Co.
 Meath.
 Lithograph by Louisa Beaufort, 1827.

 Beaufort was the daughter of Rev Daniel Augustus Beaufort and Mary Waller (1739–1831), daughter of William Waller of Allenstown.
 Her grandfather was from the Huguenot community in London and moved to Ireland as chaplain to the viceroy.
 She had two sisters, Harriet (called Henrietta) and Frances Anne Beaufort, and two brothers, William and Francis.
 Two other sisters died in infancy.
 Her sister Frances, a botanist and author, married, as his fourth wife, Richard Lovell Edgeworth, and thus became step-mother to the novelist Maria Edgeworth.
 W. J. McCormack states that both Daniel and Louisa advised Maria Edgeworth in her writing of The Absentee.

 Achievements

 Louisa Beaufort had a paper presented to the Royal Irish Academy in October 1827 on the architecture and antiquities of Ireland prior to the twelfth century; this essay was then published.
 The work is illustrated by lithographs by the author.
 Beaufort was the first woman to have a paper presented to and published by the Academy.
 Her opportunity may have arisen because her father was one of the founders of that institution in 1785, and he served as its librarian from 1788-91.